grafana/loki/docs/sources/clients/promtail/logrotation.md

 ## Why log rotation matters?

-At any point in time, there can be three processes working on a log file as shown in the image below.
+At any point in time, there may be three processes working on a log file as shown in the image below.
 ![block_diagram](./logrotation-components.png)

 1. Appender - A writer that keep appending to a log file.
 This can be your application or some system daemons like syslog, docker log driver or kubelet etc.